The Ultimate In Birding Tours

 The southwestern corner of Africa not only contains some of Africa’s most magnificent scenery but also the greatest concentration of endemic birds on the continent.
 This part of Africa offers superb, easy, very enjoyable birding (almost entirely in open country) with many endemic, near-endemic or restricted-range specialities, some of the best mammal watching on the continent, wonderful scenery, surprisingly good roads, and good accommodations and food.
 This tour is a marvellous journey through two of Africa’s ‘real’ democracies, which are surely two of the friendliest and most modern states on the continent.
 A very significant feature of our Namibia & Botswana tour is that, unlike so much of Africa, we are not restricted from walking anywhere on the tour apart from the time we spend in Etosha National Park.
 Everywhere else we can walk freely, making for a wonderful African birding experience.

-Namibia, once the German colony of South West Africa, is one of the last great wilderness regions in Africa and, in many areas is still almost empty of people.
+Namibia, once the German colony of South West Africa, is one of the last great wilderness regions in Africa and, in many areas, is still almost empty of people.
 Namibia provides the visitor with a birding experience that is hard to match.

 Washed by the cold, nutrient-rich Benguela Current that flows northwards from the Antarctic, the coastline itself is a bleak area of endless dunes and expanses of gravel – the stark Namib Desert that gives the country its name.
 This remote, fog-bound coastline, famous as the Skeleton Coast, a graveyard for ships, is nonetheless a scenically impressive area that possesses some of the largest concentrations of coastal seabirds and shorebirds in Africa.

 Further inland, the plains and mountains of the Namib Desert give way slowly to the mountainous central uplands and progressively richer vegetation.
-From thin scrub, one passes through dense bushveld and mopane woodland before the landscape again becomes more arid and less vegetated as one reaches the Kalahari Desert that stretches onwards across Botswana to the borders of Zimbabwe.
+From sparse scrub, one passes through dense bushveld and mopane woodland before the landscape again becomes more arid and less vegetated as one reaches the Kalahari Desert that stretches onwards across Botswana to the borders of Zimbabwe.

 In striking contrast to the rest of the country, the northeastern part of Namibia (and especially the odd-shaped Caprivi Strip) has a tropical feel about it and enjoys a much higher rainfall.
-Here the waters draining from the highlands of Angola join to form the Okavango River that flows on towards the southeast and ultimately creates the famous Okavango Delta in Botswana.
+Here, the waters draining from the highlands of Angola join to form the Okavango River that flows on towards the southeast and ultimately creates the famous Okavango Delta in Botswana.

-This is a truly wonderful birding adventure, specially targeting every major Namibian and northern Botswanan endemic, near-endemic and restricted-range bird speciality, in a fantastic part of the world.
+This is a truly wonderful birding adventure, especially targeting every major Namibian and northern Botswanan endemic, near-endemic and restricted-range bird speciality, in a fantastic part of the world.
 We will be exploring the region during the best time of year for birding in Namibia and neighbouring Botswana.

 Our Namibia & Botswana birding tour begins at Windhoek, the capital of Namibia.
 Here we will look for such specialities as Red-billed Spurfowl, White-backed Mousebird, Bradfield’s Swift, Monteiro’s and Damara Red-billed Hornbills, Rosy-faced Lovebird and the strange Rockrunner.
-If we are fortunate we will come across the shy, restricted-range Orange River Francolin.
+If we are fortunate, we will come across the shy, restricted-range Orange River Francolin.

 From Windhoek, we head southwestwards to Namibgrens and the spectacular Spreetshoogte Pass, our first and best site for the rare near-endemic Herero Chat.

 From the Skeleton Coast, we turn inland as we head for the dramatic Spitzkoppe, home to both the near-endemic Herero Chat and the strange, near-endemic White-tailed Shrike (now known to be a giant member of the batis and wattle-eye family and sometimes called Ground Batis in consequence).
-Further north we will come across the near-endemic Benguela Long-billed Lark.
+Further north, we will come across the near-endemic Benguela Long-billed Lark.

 At the base of the Brandberg, Namibia’s highest mountain, we will be looking for four more Namibian near-endemics: Rüppell’s Parrot, Violet Wood Hoopoe, Carp’s Tit and Bare-cheeked Babbler.
 Not to mention enjoying an encounter with endearing Meerkats!